 Pharmacy School - Application

 The PCAT Pharmacy College Admission Test is a multiple choice general aptitude test that measures five content areas: Verbal Ability, Reading Comprehension, Quantitative Ability, Biology and Chemistry.
 A little more than half of all pharmacy schools require the PCAT for admission.
 Most California pharmacy programs do not require the PCAT for admission.
-PharmCAS provides an up-to-date list by institution.
+Check with each school in which you are interested.
 PharmCAS lists PCAT test dates and registration deadlines.
 PharmCAS also provides information regarding other standardized tests that might be needed based on specific situations.

 Letters of recommendation are critical.
 Letter requirements vary from school to school but generally, three letters of recommendation are required.
 It is also wise to obtain a letter from a pharmacist who can speak to your interests and knowledge of pharmacy.
 PharmCAS provides information on school reference requirements.
 Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school.

 Electronic letters are strongly preferred.
 Follow the instructions on PharmCAS to confirm what you need to submit as well as how your writers can upload your letters.
 PharmCAS does not accept more than four letters of recommendation.
 Additional letters can be sent directly to the individual school if the school accepts additional letters.
 Review PharmCAS for school reference requirements.

 A written statement of purpose is required in the admission process.
 In your statement, plan on addressing why you selected pharmacy as your career.
 The statement is an important aspect of the application and should receive careful attention.
 This is your opportunity to discuss how